Therapy is tremendously helpful for managing bipolar disorder. But finding the right therapist can feel daunting.

 Several types of therapies include elements that can help with these aspects.
 Examples include:

-- Dialectical behavioral therapy.
-This is a type of CBT that specifically focuses on emotion.
-It involves individual and group therapy to help you manage strong emotions, severe depressive episodes, and suicidal thoughts.
+- Dialectical behavioral therapy: This is a type of evidence-based therapy that specifically focuses on emotion.
+It involves individual and group therapy to help you manage strong emotions, fluctuations of mood (from severe depression to mania), and suicidal thoughts.

 According to a

 Each person’s needs and preferences are different.
 You may find that a therapist recommended to you isn’t the right match, and that’s OK.

 You may also want to consider giving the therapist a try.
 It’s not unusual to feel awkward or unsure about your therapist when you first begin sessions, so you may need to give it some time.

 In addition to having experience working with people with bipolar disorder, the following qualities are good signs to look for in a therapist.

 Is willing to work with others

 It’s important for your therapist to be willing to collaborate with other providers, says Kennedy.